zeighy/api4smtp_php/README.md

 This application is provided free of charge and carries no warranty or support for personal, non-commercial, and home-lab use.

 If you wish to use this software in a commercial, business, or production environment, please send an email to ivan@terrantech.ca for licensing information.

-In most cases of commercial or business use, you are likely going to be using more robust solutions like SendGrid, MailGun, or MailJet. (not an endorsement, just examples)
+_ In most cases of commercial or business use, you are likely going to be using more robust solutions like SendGrid, MailGun, MailJet or similar services instead of something like this. (not an endorsement, just examples) Additionally, sending bulk email through your email server will either get you banned, blacklisted, or catgorized as spam/junk which will reduce your ability to send legitimate non-bulk emails or prevent delivery altogether.
+Use of this app does not replace proper email marketing tools and platforms. _